offensive-packaging/documentation/openvpn/index.md

                  : Use --show-tls to see a list of supported TLS ciphers (suites).
  --tls-cert-profile p : Set the allowed certificate crypto algorithm profile
                    (default=legacy).
+ --providers l   : A list l of OpenSSL providers to load.
  --tls-timeout n : Packet retransmit timeout on TLS control channel
                    if no ACK from remote within n seconds (default=2).
  --reneg-bytes n : Renegotiate data chan. key after n bytes sent and recvd.